HebiRobotics/native-launchers-maven-plugin/README.md

 This plugin creates thin native launchers so that one [native shared library](https://www.graalvm.org/22.2/reference-manual/native-image/guides/build-native-shared-library/) can be shared between multiple main methods.
 This significantly reduces the deployment size of suite of apps (e.g. CLI tools) that want to make use of [GraalVM](https://www.graalvm.org/)'s native-image.

-It roughly works like this:
+It roughly works as follows:
 * A Java file with appropriate `@CEntryPoint` methods is generated during the `generate-sources` stage
 * The Java file gets included in the native-image compilation and includes matching symbols
 * A tiny native executable loads the library and calls the native entry point